School safe environment zones (SSEZ)

 The SSEZ’s are likely to include a package of measures that will encourage behavioural change and improve safety outside and in the area around the schools.

-The behaviour change measures could include one or more of the following:
+The behavioural change measures could include one or more of the following:

 - 5 minute walk zones